Teaching and Educational Studies

 Admission to Teacher Education

 Candidates must make a formal application to Teacher Education following the completion of at least 12 credit hours of college work.
-Candidates may not register for courses that require admittance to Teacher Education or register for courses that have prerequisites that require admittance to Teacher Education until admission is achieved.
+Candidates may not register for courses that require admittance to Teacher Education until admission is achieved.
 Candidates who have been denied admittance may reapply when qualification criteria have been met; however, they must meet the standards for admission in place at the time of their reapplication for admission.

 Criteria for admission include the following:

-1. A 3.0 overall grade point average including all transfer credits or credits earned in a previous degree program.
+2. A minimum 3.0 overall grade point average including all transfer credits or credits earned in a previous degree program.

 Declaration of Major/Program